cyt1208/Panorama/README.md

 ![panorama of field](figs/columbia-all.jpg)

-#### NEW: Visual studio solutions provided.
-More info in section 0.5 ####

-# CSE 576 Homework 5 #

-Welcome friends,

-It's time for assignment 2!
-This one may be a little harder than the last one so remember to start early and start often!

-Copy your `process_image.cpp`, `filter_image.cpp`, and `resize_image.cpp` from HW1 and HW2.
-You can use `./test1`, `test2` to test your previous code as well.
-Also `./test5` is provided which is a sample driver program and does some basic tests and runs most parts of your algorithm.
-If `./test5` runs without errors and produces some panoramic images as well as good matches then it's a good chance that you are about 75% done.

-If you want to remove timing information, add `#define TIME(a)` at the end of `utils.h`

 ## Let's make a panorama! ##

-This homework covers a lot, including finding keypoints in an image, describing those key points, matching them to those points in another image, computing the transform from one image to the other, and stitching them together into a panorama.
+This project is based on CSE576 final project, including finding keypoints in an image, describing those key points, matching them to those points in another image, computing the transform from one image to the other, and stitching them together into a panorama.

 The high-level algorithm is already done for you!
 You can find it near the bottom of `src/panorama_image.cpp`, it looks approximately like: